VirtoCommerce/vc-docs/platform/user-guide/docs/getting-started.md

 [![video tutorial](media/video-tutorial-button.png)](https://youtu.be/3xRfa0_LUZY)

-## Create Frontend User
+## Create frontend user

 Virto Commerce is a headless platform and multiple client apps can be connected to it.
 At this step [create a frontend user for Virto Commerce Frontend application.](security/managing-users.md#create-new-users-and-assign-roles-to-them)

 [![video tutorial](media/video-tutorial-button.png)](https://youtu.be/Xc8zl0wllmk)

-## Check Store Configuration and Launch your MVP store
+## Check store configuration and launch your MVP store

 Now you are ready to connect a Frontend Application and launch your MVP store.